Nyholm/next-faker/README.md

 use Faker\German\German\Person as PersonDe;
 use Faker\English\English\Nz\Person as PersonNz;

-$faker = // build a generator some how with both PersonDe and PersonNz
+$faker = // build a generator somehow with both PersonDe and PersonNz
 $faker->firstName(); // German or English name
 $faker->ext(PersonInterface::class)->firstName(); // Same as above